 Marilena is a third order Salesian (also known as Salesian Cooperators).
 Her dedication to evangelize in Don Bosco’s spirit of “reason, religion and loving-kindness” is at the heart of her vocation.
 She brings this enthusiasm and commitment to St. Basil’s in her ministry with engaged couples and young families.

-Marilena has been married for almost ten years and has two children.
-She and her husband are expecting their third child this August.
+Marilena has been married for almost ten years and has three children.